Fairly Allocating Many Goods with Few Queries: Two Agents

 The following proposition shows that the bound $O(\log m)$ in Theorem~\ref{thm:EF1monotonic} is tight.

-\begin{proposition} Any deterministic algorithm that computes an EF1 allocation for two agents with identical binary valuations uses $\Omega(\log m)$ queries in the worst case, even when each agent values only two goods. \end{proposition}
+\begin{proposition} Any deterministic algorithm that computes an EF1 allocation for two agents with identical binary utilities uses $\Omega(\log m)$ queries in the worst case, even when each agent values only two goods. \end{proposition}

 Since Proposition~\ref{prop:EF1binary} will later be generalized by Theorem~\ref{thm:manylower}, we do not present its proof here.